filakhtov/gentoo-use-docs/www-client/chromium.md

 # www-client/chromium

-### closure-compile
-Pass the `closure_compile=true` option to the `gn gen` command.
-Run a closure compiler during the build to analyze JavaScript source code of Chromium and check for syntax errors, variable references and other common JavaScript mistakes.
-This however will require JRE (Java Runtime Environment) to be available on the build system.

-It is recommended to enable this flag for extra type safety, but can be disabled if there is no desire to deal with JRE.

 ### component-build
 Pass the `is_component_build=true` option to the `gn gen` command.
 Normally, one executable is compiled and a couple of shared libraries (depending on the platform), producing efficient runtime binary, but can take a long time to link because so much code goes into a single binary.
 This flag switches to a component build, where many smaller shared libraries will be generated.
 This speeds up link times, and means that many changes only require that the local shared library be linked rather than the full executable, but at the expense of program load-time performance.